2022 Cure Bowl: UTSA

-The UTSA Roadrunners, representing Conference USA (C–USA), began their season with a thrilling triple-overtime contest against No. 24 Houston, ultimately coming up two points short.
+The UTSA Roadrunners, representing Conference USA (C–USA), began their season with a triple-overtime contest against No. 24 Houston, ultimately coming up two points short.
 Another overtime game followed, with UTSA defeating Army to earn their first win.
 The Roadrunners split their following two games, with a loss at No. 21 Texas and a victory over FCS Texas Southern at home.
 Their nonconference schedule complete, the Roadrunners began their C–USA slate with a road clash against Middle Tennessee, a fifteen point win.
 A three-point win against Western Kentucky and a twenty-point win at FIU followed, leading UTSA into their homecoming contest against the North Texas Mean Green.
 The Roadrunners were victorious by a margin of four points, earning them their sixth win and bowl eligibility as a result.
 Following a bye week, the Roadrunners began November with another overtime game—their third of the season—as they took down UAB in double overtime.
-Dominant wins over Louisiana Tech and Rice followed, and UTSA closed out their regular season at home with a three-point victory over the UTEP Miners, after overcoming a 24-point deficit they faced in the game's second quarter.
+Wins over Louisiana Tech and Rice followed, and UTSA closed out their regular season at home with a three-point victory over the UTEP Miners, after overcoming a 24-point deficit they faced in the game's second quarter.
 The Roadrunners finished the regular season on a nine-game win streak, dating to September 24, and won the Conference USA regular season championship and a bid to the conference title game the following week.
 There, they defeated North Texas in a rematch by three touchdowns, earning the program's second overall and consecutive conference championship.
 UTSA entered the game with a record of 11–2 and a perfect 8–0 mark in conference play and ranked No. 22 in both the AP Poll and Coaches Poll; they finished No. 25 in the College Football Playoff rankings.

 This was UTSA's final game as a member of Conference USA, as the Roadrunners are set to join the American Athletic Conference in 2023.